Pain is one of the most unrecognised signs of the meno years.

 If you’re experiencing pain it could be due to the hormonal changes going on in your body.
 Most women don’t connect those dots because they don’t realise there’s a link.

 As for my pain?
 I’m not sure.
-I take my 40+ religiously of course.
-And I’ll keep ditching gluten, dairy, caffeine etc. for the most part because it clearly makes a difference.
+I’ll keep ditching gluten, dairy, caffeine etc. for the most part because it clearly makes a difference.

 And warmth helps.
 Tropical island anyone? 🌴🌴🌴